 Assets are items of value, other than necessary personal items, and are considered along with verified income in determining the eligibility of a household.
 Total household assets and asset income are considered, including those of minors.
 When computing the value of assets, use the cash value of assets, which is the amount the applicant(s) would receive if the assets were converted to cash.
-In determining asset income for owner-occupied households, the following applies: If the asset value is less than \$5,000, add the amount of the actual income derived to the total verified income.
-When assets are \$5,000 or more, add the greater of
+In determining asset income for owner-occupied households, the City will follow the HUD rules.